 You cannot petition for an expunction order unless the statute of limitations or prescribed waiting period has expired.
 If a prosecutor or another entity needs your records for any reason, that fact may also prevent you from obtaining an expunction.

-For a free legal consultation with a Expunction and Non-Disclosure Lawyer serving Richardson, call (214) 696-9253
+For a free legal consultation with a Expunction and Non-Disclosure Lawyer in Richardson, call (214) 696-9253

 Legal Representation Can Help You Navigate the Expunction Process